parsiya/parsiya.net/content/post/2023-10-28-semgrep-experimental-syntax/index.markdown

 [pattern-new]: https://semgrep.dev/playground/r/GdUR1Y/parsiya.blog-2023-10-open-redirect-new

 # What Did We Learn Here Today?
-We learned to convert rules from the old Semgrep syntax to the new one.
-IMO, the new syntax is more readable.
+We learned to convert rules from the old Semgrep syntax to the experimental one.
+IMO, the experimental syntax is more readable.
 There are some inconsistencies like the constant propagation section (and probably more), but not a big issue.